IONapp/api-docs/README.md

 If you need more information about some part of the API, or you found a bug in the documentation, feel free to [open an issue here on github](https://github.com/IONapp/api-docs/issues).

+# Changelog

+## 0.12.x

+- Added the [events](resouces/events.md) resource, which will replace [calendar](resources/calendar.md), which is now deprecated.
+- `/api/calendar/` now returns data relative to the authenticated user's timezone, in other words, a day now represents 24h in the authenticated user's timezone.
+- `/api/calendar/` now returns an array of schedules instead of a single schedule object.